best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Label your first worksheet ‘Cover_sheet’ and use it to provide information about what is in the spreadsheet.
 If your spreadsheet has many worksheets, create a table of contents that describes the data within each worksheet.

-More guidance on cover sheets and the table of contents can be found in the ‘Metadata worksheets’ section of this guidance.
+More guidance on cover sheets and the table of contents can be found in the ‘Worksheets providing information about the data’ section of this guidance.

 #### Worksheet names